Tamale Pie

 History & Origin

 Tamale Pie appeared in American cookbooks at the start of the twentieth century as a home-cook adaptation of Mexican tamales for an Anglo-American audience.
 The first documented recipe dates to 1911 in the Boston Cooking School Magazine.
-It was a practical way to enjoy Mexican flavours without the laborious process of wrapping individual tamales.
+It was a practical way to enjoy Mexican flavors without the laborious process of wrapping individual tamales.
 Throughout the twentieth century it became a staple of family suppers in Texas, New Mexico, and Arizona, and features in nearly every community cookbook from the south-west.

 Estimated cost